Death in June

-Death in June are a neofolk group led by English musician Douglas P. (Douglas Pearce).
+Death in June (abbreviated as either DI6 or DIJ) are a neofolk group led by English musician Douglas P. (Douglas Pearce).
 The band was originally formed in the United Kingdom in 1981 as a trio.
 However, after the other members left, in 1984 and 1985, to work on other projects, the group became the work of Douglas P. and various collaborators.
-Over the band's four decades of existence, they have undergone numerous shifts in style and presentation, resulting in an overall shift from initial post-punk and industrial music influence to a more acoustic and folk music–oriented approach.
+Over the band's four decades of existence, they have undergone numerous shifts in style and presentation, resulting in an overall shift from initial post-punk and industrial music influence to a more acoustic and folk-music–oriented approach.
 Douglas P.'s influence was instrumental in originating neofolk music, of which his music has subsequently become a part.

+Its visual aesthetic uses symbols and imagery evoking Nazism, which has fueled controversy, with the Southern Poverty Law Center claiming the band made white power music, and several of its albums were banned in Germany.
+Pearce denied the allegations, stating that "people have fallen into the trap of taking [the imagery] on a surface value".

 History

 Origin

 In 1981, Pearce formed Death in June in England, along with Patrick Leagas and Tony Wakeford.
 Pearce and Wakeford had been members of the left-wing and anti-fascist punk rock band Crisis, which was formed in 1977.
-Crisis had gained a substantial following in the UK punk subculture. and had performed at rallies for The Right to Work, Rock Against Racism, and the Anti-Nazi League.
+Crisis had gained a substantial following in the UK punk subculture and had performed at rallies for The Right to Work, Rock Against Racism, and the Anti-Nazi League.
+According to the book Death in June: Misery and Purity from 1995 by Robert Forbes, the band's name was derived from the Night of the Long Knives, a military purge of high ranking members of the Sturmabteilung including its leader Stabschef Ernst Röhm.